UBCHREST/ablate/docs/index.md

 - tests/integrationTests: integration level tests built upon the ablateLibrary parser.

 ## docs
 The Markdown docs for ablate.
 These are build with [Jekyll](jekyllrb.com) and published automatically upon merge.
+Follow the [Quickstart](https://jekyllrb.com/docs/) steps to preview your changes locally.